If there’s one part of kayaking that’s not fun, it’s when your kayak flips over.

 There are three things to take into consideration in the event your kayak flips:

-The first thing is to remain calm.
+Remain calm.
 Kayaks float and with the right technique, it’s possible to right and re-enter your kayak within minutes.

-The second thing is to wear a PFD (personal flotation device).
+Wear a PFD (personal flotation device).
 A PFD is an essential piece of gear regardless of your destination or experience level.
 Your kayak floats but how about you?

 Here’s the correct way to re-enter the two main types of kayaks: